 A supervised experiential learning activity in sport administration.
-Placement may be with community, educational or for-profit business associated with the sport industry.
-Prerequisite: Must be taken concurrently with SPAD 280.
+Placement may be with a community, educational, non-profit or for-profit business associated with the sport industry.
+Prerequisite: Must be taken concurrently with or after prior completion of SPAD 280.

-SPAD 320 Sport Finance (3)
+SPAD 310 Sport Facility and Event Administration (3)